Skip to Main Content

 Eight residence halls = eight unique living experiences.

 There are eight residence halls on campus—six on the upper half, surrounding the Quad and the Front Lawn, and two on the Back Campus waterfront.
-Many of the residence halls on the upper part of campus are on the upper floors of buildings, with the lower floors used as faculty and staff offices, and even—in the case of Randall—the dining hall.
+Many of the residence halls on the upper part of campus are on the upper floors of buildings, with the lower floors used as faculty and staff offices, and even—in the case of Fielding-Rumore—the dining hall.

 Each residence hall has a different character.
-Take in the hustle and bustle of college life by living along the quad in Campbell or Randall.
+Take in the hustle and bustle of college life by living along the quad in Edensword or Fielding-Rumore Hall.
 Feel like you’ve stepped back in time in one of our more historic residence halls: Humphreys Hall, built in 1837; Chase-Stone House and Paca-Carroll House, both built in 1857; and Pinkney Hall, built in 1858.
 Once you’ve earned your Johnnie stripes, enjoy all the comforts of home in our two newest residence halls, reserved for juniors and seniors and situated not far from College Creek on a part of campus jokingly referred to as “the suburbs.”

 Before you move in, here are a few things you should know: Each residence hall room is furnished with a mattress, mattress cover, desk, chair, study lamp, wastebasket, bookshelf, dresser, mirror, and closet (or, in a double, two of each).
 The residence halls are air-conditioned and non-smoking.
-Most residence halls are coed and most freshman residence halls are single-sex by floor.
+Most residence halls are co-ed, and most freshman residence halls are single sex by floor.

 Resident Assistants are assigned to each residence hall, including one for each freshman floor.

-Randall Hall (1903)
+Fielding-Rumore Hall (1903)

 Paca-Carroll House (1857)